route1337/jamf-macos-scripts/README.md

 Donate To Support These Scripts
 ------------
-Route 1337, LLC provides these scripts for the DevOps and CPE community free of charge.
-If you find these scripts useful, please consider using the GitHub Sponsors button to donate to the people who contributed to this project.
+Route 1337, LLC operates entirely on donations.
+If you find these Vagrant boxes useful, please consider using the GitHub Sponsors button to show your continued support.

 Thank you for your support!